 MASTERPLANNING

-A comprehensive Masterplan looks at the facility in the context of its regional relevance, local neighbourhood and existing internal conditions.
-Information gathered is collated and opportunities and constraints are reviewed.
+A comprehensive Masterplan looks at the project site in the context of its regional relevance, local neighbourhood and existing internal conditions.
+Information gathered is analysed and opportunities and constraints identified.
 Spatial relationship diagrams are used to inform and explore site organisation strategies.

 View relevant projects